Sedum praealtum

 Sedum praealtum, also known as shrubby stonecrop or green cockscomb is a small, woody succulent shrub in the stonecrop family that is native to Mexico.

 Description

 It features sub-woody brown or grayish stems and fleshy, hairless leaves.
 It grows to 3 feet tall (90cm) and spreads to 4 feet (1.2m).
 The lime-green leaves are spatulated and are 1.5 inches (3.8cm) long, arranged in rosettes.
 Large clusters of bright, star-like yellow flowers appear from late winter to spring.
 The plant tends to be summer-dormant.

-It is closely related to Sedum dendroideum and would look similar to it, but 'dendroideum' should be differentiated by the existence of a line of subepidermal glands on its margins near the leaf tips, in addition to 'praealtum' remaining green, whereas 'dendroideum' blushes red on the margins.
+It is closely related to Sedum dendroideum and would look similar to it, but 'dendroideum' can be differentiated by the existence of a line of subepidermal glands on its margins near the leaf tips.

 Cultivation

 It can be used as a bonsai due to its treelike appearance and it bears a resemblance to the Jade plant.
 It easily grows in rock gardens in well-drained, poor soils.
 Propagation can easily be done by cuttings and the plant is not cold hardy.